okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/token-hook/index.md

 The set of scopes that have been granted.
 For descriptions of the scopes that can be included, see Okta's [OpenID Connect and OAuth 2.0 API reference](/docs/reference/api/oidc/#tokens-and-claims).

-## Objects in the response that You Send
+## Objects in the response that you send

 For the Token Inline Hook, the `commands` and `error` objects that you can return in the JSON payload of your response are defined as follows: